|Reed M. Maxwell Research Group

 Mary Michael Forrester BS Sewanee, MS CSM HSE- Modeling atmospheric feedbacks from the mountain pine beetle infestation.

-Caitlin Collins BS CU Boulder, CSM HSE- Modeling impacts of change on a headwaters critical zone.
+Caitlin Collins BS CU Boulder, CSM HSE- Modeling plant water use during drought in a headwaters critical zone.

 Anna Ryken BS Wheaton, CSM HSE- Observing and modeling water and carbon fluxes in a mountain headwaters system.

-Annette Hein BS U Wyoming, CSM HSE- Agriculture and land cover interactions with drought.
+Annette Hein BS U Wyoming, CSM HSE- Disentangling weather and land cover contributions to the Dustbowl drought.

-Lauren Thatch BS U Washington, CSM HSE- Understanding groundwater depletion with simulations and remote sensing.
+Lauren Thatch BS U Washington, CSM HSE- Constraining groundwater depletion and irrigation with simulations and remote sensing.

-Danielle Tijerina BA Humboldt State, CSM HSE- Improving National Water modeling.
+Danielle Tijerina BA Humboldt State, CSM HSE- Improving National Water modeling through model intercomparison.

 Graduates and Former Postdocs